Hydroxy group

-Representation of an organic compound hydroxy group, where R represents a hydrocarbon or other organic moiety, the red and grey spheres represent oxygen and hydrogen atoms respectively, and the rod-like connections between these, covalent chemical bonds.
+Representation of an organic compound hydroxy group, where R represents a hydrocarbon or other organic moiety, the red and grey spheres represent oxygen and hydrogen atoms respectively, and the rod-like connections between these, covalent bonds.

 In chemistry, a hydroxy or hydroxyl group is a functional group with the chemical formula \sOH and composed of one oxygen atom covalently bonded to one hydrogen atom.
 In organic chemistry, alcohols and carboxylic acids contain one or more hydroxy groups.
 Both the negatively charged anion HO-, called hydroxide, and the neutral radical HO*, known as the hydroxyl radical, consist of an unbonded hydroxy group.

 According to IUPAC definitions, the term hydroxyl refers to the hydroxyl radical (*OH) only, while the functional group \sOH is called a hydroxy group.

 Properties

 Sulfuric acid contains two hydroxyl groups.

 Water, alcohols, carboxylic acids, and many other hydroxy-containing compounds can be readily deprotonated due to a large difference between the electronegativity of oxygen (3.5) and that of hydrogen (2.1).
 Hydroxy-containing compounds engage in intermolecular hydrogen bonding increasing the electrostatic attraction between molecules and thus to higher boiling and melting points than found for compounds that lack this functional group.
 Organic compounds, which are often poorly soluble in water, become water-soluble when they contain two or more hydroxyl groups, as illustrated by sugars and amino acid.